cdl-biosimilars/mofi/docs/workflow.rst

    Load the glycan library from ``sample data/3_glycan_library.csv`` by clicking on |bt_load| *Load glycans* next to the table of glycans.
 Note that MoFi also accepts unglycosylated sites (here, the structure 'no_glycan').
 We arbitrarily named the glycosylation sites 'ch_A' and 'ch_B', but any other name will also work.

    Alternatively, load the glycan library in ``sample data/3_glycan_library_BPF.xls``.
 This file contains the results of a peptide mapping analysis in Thermo BioPharma Finder and was directly exported from this program.
-ModFinder automatically extracts the name of the glycoslation site (here, 'N300') and the glycan composition from the column 'Modification' in the XLS file.
+MoFi automatically extracts the name of the glycoslation site (here, 'N300') and the glycan composition from the column 'Modification' in the XLS file.
 (For instance, the abbreviation 'A2S1G1F' denotes a glycan comprising 5 Hex, 4 HexNAc, 1 Neu5Ac and 1 Fuc.
 Refer to the BioPharma Finder manual for an explanation of these abbreviations.)

    NB: Since each heavy chain harbors a glycosylation site at N300, you have to change the values in column 'Site' of the table of glycans to 'ch_A, ch_B' or similar.